AtheistOfFail/Day-7/README.md

 # Persons
 Personal profiles are generated at game start for all people and relations to them.

 Getting into the mind of the suspect will allow you to isolate dangerous individuals versus average people.

-Go deep with criminal, citizenship, immigration, driving, education, employment, financial, medical and military records.
+Go deeper with criminal, citizenship, immigration, driving, education, employment, financial, medical and military records.

 # Suspects
 Are you sure that guy is innocent or are you just thinking he is?

 Bring him in for a conversation, see how it goes.
 If you're not sure, why not just give him a bit of water?

 It's all for a good cause.